designhawk/astro-micro-portfolio/src/content/projects/Airbound/index.md

 2. **Importance of Brand Personality:** Infusing Airbound's "crazy" and revolutionary approach into the design was crucial for differentiating them in the market.

-3. **Stakeholder-Centric Design:** Creating distinct user journeys for investors, potential employees, and customers ensured that each group could quickly find relevant information.

-4. **Visual Storytelling:** Using a combination of infographics, animations, and video content proved highly effective in explaining Airbound's technology and mission.
+3. **Visual Storytelling:** Using a combination of infographics, animations, and video content proved highly effective in explaining Airbound's technology and mission.

-5. **Flexibility in Design Process:** Regular check-ins and iterations with the Airbound team allowed for agile adjustments, ensuring the final product aligned closely with their vision and goals.
+4. **Flexibility in Design Process:** Regular check-ins and iterations with the Airbound team allowed for agile adjustments, ensuring the final product aligned closely with their vision and goals.